andrewindechemain/Z-Mobile-app/README.md

 <!-- Running the Application in Development Mode -->
 <h2>Running Development Server</h2>
-  1.npx zamara-mobile-app ZAMARAMOBILEAPP

-  1.NPX start
+  1.npx expo start

   2. open http://127.0.0.1:8080/ on browser to view website

   (Edit port number if current port does not work)

 <!-- Running Device Environments -->
-- npm run android
+- npm expo start --android
-- npm run ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
+- npm expo start --ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
-- npm run web
+- npm expo start --web

 <!-- Running Tests on the Application -->
 <h2>Running Tests</h2>